Strength Training for Head and Neck Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is strength training safe for head and neck cancer survivors?
+Is there any evidence suggesting that heavy strength training is likely to be safe for head and neck cancer survivors?

-How does heavy strength training differ from other treatments for head and neck cancer survivors?
+What evidence suggests that heavy strength training might be an effective treatment for head and neck cancer survivors?

 Kerry Courneya